Richard Madeley: Richard & Judy

 The couple left This Morning in 2001, having been approached by Channel 4 to host a similar show, called Richard & Judy, shown for an hour in the early evenings.
 The show was produced by Cactus TV.

 In February 2007, Madeley and Finnigan apologised live on air due to the discovery of a TV quiz phone scam regarding the daily phone-in competition You Say We Pay.
 Madeley and Finnigan took the decision to suspend the daily quiz until further notice.
 Later that week, the news media confirmed that police investigations would be pursued, meaning the couple could be subject to a police interview.
 Channel 4 admitted the scam may have been in force for two series of the show.
 Whilst Madeley and Finnigan had urged callers to continue entering, it was confirmed that winners were picked in the first 10 minutes of the show.
-The couple both deny being involved in the scam.
+The couple both denied being involved in the scam.

 Due to low audience numbers, the show ended in July 2009.
 The presenters stated that viewers "simply couldn't find us".

 Madeley and Finnigan's show Richard & Judy Book Club was shown on digital channel Watch.